microsoft/Mastering-the-Marketplace/docs/index.md

 <div class="landing-tile" markdown="1">
  <span class="linkless-heading">The SaaS Accelerator</span>
 Instead of building your own custom SaaS solution, consider using the SaaS Accelerator.
-The SaaS accelerator is a turnkey reference implementation of the technical requirements for a SaaS offer which can be installed in 20 minutes of less.
-The project is owned and maintained by an active community and this course will give you everything you need to know about the accelerator.
+The SaaS accelerator is a turnkey reference implementation of the technical requirements for a SaaS offer which can be installed in 20 minutes.

 [Take me to it](/Mastering-the-Marketplace/saas-accelerator){ .md-button }
 </div>